 Participation in the annual employee giving campaign had declined from a high of 22% in 2001 to just 7% in 2008.
 Faculty and staff indicated they would be more likely to participate if given more options.
 As a result, the annual campaign was expanded to include schools and nonprofit organizations that apply for funding through the five thematic categories administered by Duke: Health, Neighborhoods, Schools, Youth Empowerment and the Community Care Fund.

 Duke Doing Good is a Duke University/Duke University Health System giving campaign, which means any gift to the campaign may be seen by Duke Alumni & Development Records staff, Duke Development staff, Duke Payroll Services staff, Duke Doing Good campaign staff (who are based in the Duke Office of Durham and Community Affairs), and United Way staff, based on the way you give (payroll deduction, gifts.duke.edu or by cash/paper check).

-We have an e-newsletter that we will only send to your inbox four times a year.
+We have an e-newsletter that we will only send to your inbox twice a year.
 In this e-newsletter, we don’t ask for money.
 Instead, we update our donors and potential donors on how Duke Doing Good funds are being used, to include feature stories, interesting infographics and fun volunteer opportunities.
 Sign up here.

 Employee donations to Duke Doing Good benefit organizations in Durham, Wake, Orange and Johnston counties.
 The Duke Marine Lab is also participating in a Duke Doing Good fundraising pilot project in Carteret County.